Ordenritterlein/PhotonsFileConverter/README.md

 The converter uses an internal format that can easily be used with other js projects for impoert/export

+an online compy is hosted over at http://converter.chrisgraf.de/

 with some input from Rob2048's photon file import script.